 As the Applicant prepares the Allocation Application, assume that the CDFI Fund’s Allocation Application reviewers are learning about the organization for the first time, even if the organization has previously submitted an application to the CDFI Fund under this or any of the other CDFI Fund programs.

-A start-up organization that does not have a track record of raising capital or offering products and services may reference the activities of its Controlling Entity in certain areas of the Allocation Application.
+A newly formed entity that does not have a track record of raising capital or offering products and services may reference the activities of its Controlling Entity in certain areas of the Allocation Application.
 However, a start-up may not reference the activities of individuals, including Principals or board members, to demonstrate such track record.
 The activities and experiences of individuals may be addressed in the Management Capacity section.

 The term Applicant refers to the CDE applying for an NMTC Allocation as well as any other Subsidiary entities, whether already formed or in the process of formation, which may receive a transfer of all or a part of an NMTC Allocation from the Applicant.
 To the extent practicable, the Applicant may respond to each question in this Allocation Application collectively on behalf of all such entities.
 If responses vary for separate entities, be sure to clearly articulate which entity is being referenced in the narrative and tables.